zhang-xiaoru/zhang-xiaoru.github.io/_projects/bayesian.md

 Based on the MCMC, it is able to give posterior prediction result.

-First we visualized the posterior prediction by ploting the prediction curves of the Bernoulli coefficient $p_i$ for three different income groups along with their corresponding 95\% CI.
+First we visualized the posterior prediction by plotting the prediction curves of the Bernoulli coefficient $p_i$ for three different income groups along with their corresponding 95\% CI.
 Notice that the posterior predictive mean probability of an individual choosing CAR mode aligns with the observed data distribution.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">